ClustSIGNAL tutorial

 The spread (A) and spatial distribution (B) of region entropy measures can be very useful in assessing the tissue composition of samples - low entropy regions are more homogeneous with domain-like structure, whereas high entropy regions are heterogeneous with more uniform distribution of cells.

-Multisample analysis with clustSIGNAL
+Multisample analysis with ClustSIGNAL

-Here, we use the MERFISH mouse hypothalamic preoptic region dataset from Moffitt et al, 2018, which contains spatial transcriptomics data from 181 samples, with 155 genes and a total of 1,027,080 cells.
-For this vignette, we subset the data by selecting a total of 6000 random cells from only 3 samples - Animal 1 Bregma -0.09 (2080 cells), Animal 7 Bregma 0.16 (1936 cells), and Animal 7 Bregma -0.09 (1984 cells), excluding cells that were manually annotated as ‘ambiguous’ and 20 genes that were assessed using a different technology.
+Here, we use the MERFISH mouse hypothalamus preoptic region dataset from Moffitt et al, 2018, which contains spatial transcriptomics data from 181 samples, with 155 genes and a total of 1,027,080 cells.
+For this vignette, we subset the data by selecting a total of 6000 random cells from only 3 samples - Animal 1 Bregma -0.09 (2080 cells), Animal 7 Bregma 0.16 (1936 cells), and Animal 7 Bregma -0.09 (1984 cells), excluding cells that were manually annotated as ‘Ambiguous’ and 20 genes that were assessed using a different technology.

 We start the analysis by creating a SpatialExperiment object from the gene expression and cell information in the data subset, ensuring that the spatial coordinates are stored in spatialCoords within the SpatialExperiment object.